Cremation cost in Australia: a modern crematorium among native gardens

 Purchase an urn.
 Funeral directors offer urns from $100 to $2,000+, but there is no legal requirement to buy one from the funeral director.
 Any suitable container works, and urns can be purchased independently online for less.

-Where to save on cremation costs
+Where families commonly save on cremation costs

 Frequently asked questions